Skip to Main Content

 A Rooftop That Earns Its Elevation

 Passeig de Gràcia is Barcelona's most legible street of ambition: wide, tree-lined, flanked by Modernisme landmarks and the kind of hotel groups that treat their addresses as statements.
 The Mandarin Oriental occupies a mid-block position between Carrer d'Aragó and Carrer del Consell de Cent, and its rooftop restaurant, Terrat, sits above that intersection of money and architecture with views that take in the Eixample grid in close detail.
-What you notice first, arriving at the roof, is not the panorama but the scale: this is a contained space, not the vast terrace that the hotel's address might suggest.
+What you notice first, arriving at the roof, is the scale: this is a contained space, not the vast terrace that the hotel's address might suggest.
 That compression works in its favour.
 The atmosphere tilts toward occasion-dining rather than casual poolside grazing, which sets the terms for everything that follows.

 Where Gastón Acurio's Network Lands in Barcelona